AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 ------------------------

-Ada dynamically checks for tags compatibility in the context of two 'Class types, which can only be assigned if there are of the same type.
+Ada dynamically checks for tags compatibility in the context of two 'Class types, which can only be assigned if they are of the same type.
 However, if the views are definite, the assignment is partial.
 For example:

 .. code-block:: ada